anton-golubkov/videocms/README.md

 videocms
 ========

-Web application for video conten managment
+Web application for video content managment

+Simple and easy to install web application for video sharing.